AspenBen/course-brush-of-skill-improvement/README.md

 '''

-If you want this program adapted your lapter, you should make a screenshot in your lapter to replace the picture - "button1.png".
+notice:If you want this program adapted your lapter, you should make a screenshot in your lapter to replace the picture - "button1.png".

+ubuntu version1.0 ability:

+1:auto click 'confirm' button
+2:auto play next lesson
+3:accelerate speed of video play to 4 times, it can quicker if you want